Our Community-Sourced Montessori-Friendly Book Recommendations

 Why Johnny Doesn't Flap

-Why Johnny Doesn’t Flap gives a unique perspective from the eyes of a neurodivergent child that explains why his neurotypical friend doesn't avoid eye contact or flap their arms, but why he connects to him anyways.
-This book about autism for kids can be a great way to introduce your child to the autistic spectrum or a unique opportunity for young readers with autism to see themselves as the main character.
+Why Johnny Doesn’t Flap gives a unique perspective from the eyes of a neurodivergent child that explains why his neurotypical friend doesn't avoid eye contact or flap their arms, but why he connects to him anyway.
+This children’s book about autism can help introduce the concept of neurodiversity to young readers or offer autistic children the powerful experience of seeing themselves as the main character.

 The Rabbit Listened